MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 | *Key/value pairs for localized strings in Copilot extensions* | For Copilot extensions, use tokenized keys (as specified in app `manifest.json`, but without double square brackets) with their localized values.
 For example: `"DC_Name": "Copilote de Communications"`| | |
 | *JSONPath/value pairs for localized strings of any other app components* | For all other (classic Teams) app components, use JSONPath expressions as keys for the localized values.
 For example: `"staticTabs[0].name": "Accueil"`|

-Here's an example language file, with localized strings for both Copilot extensions and personal tabs:
+Here's an example language file, with localized strings for both Copilot extension and personal tabs:

 ```json
 {